• Skip to main content

 Notes

 *Mayo - I am using my homemade tofu mayo.
-With that being said, you can use store-bought vegan mayo like Hellmann’s or Follow Your Heart.
+With that being said, you can use store-bought vegan mayo like Hellmann’s or Chosen Foods.
 Regular mayo works as well if you are not vegan.

 Helpful tips

-• Leftovers can be refrigerated in an airtight container for 3-4 days.
-Do add a splash of water while reheating if the mixture is getting too dry.
+• Storing leftovers - Leftovers can be refrigerated for 2-3 days.
+You can reheat it on the stove or in the microwave.
+Add a splash of water if the mixture appears dry.

 Nutrition